cbrnr/python-intro-short/08-Lists/08-Lists.md

 2. Define a function `sum_of_squares` which takes a list of numbers and returns the sum of all squared elements (one number).
 Note that the built-in function `sum` computes the sum of a list of numbers.

 3. Create a list `numbers` consisting of the 25 integers from 1 to 25.
-Based on this list, generate the following five new list:
+Based on this list, generate the following five new lists:
    - `squares` containing the squared numbers
    - `evens` containing the even numbers
    - `odds` containing the odd numbers